Hesperian Health Guides

 Depending on what part of the nervous system is affected, the disability will have different patterns.

-For example, polio affects only certain action nerves at points in the spinal cord (or brain stem).
+For example, polio affects only certain motor nerves at points in the spinal cord (or brain stem).
 It therefore affects movement.
 It never affects sensory nerves, so sight, hearing, and feeling are not affected (see Chapter 7.)

 THE NERVOUS SYSTEM